zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/shell.rst

 ``mesh models od_priv_proxy od-priv-gatt-proxy [Dur(s)]``
 ---------------------------------------------------------

 	Set the On-Demand Private GATT Proxy state on active target, or fetch the value of this state from it.
-This feature can be enabled through the :kconfig:option:`CONFIG_BT_MESH_OD_PRIV_PROXY_CLI` configuration option.

 	* ``Dur``: If given, set the state of On-Demand Private GATT Proxy to this value in seconds.
 Fetch this value otherwise.